 All of our flashlights are rechargeable.
 I also use rechargables where ever I can.
 Other than one phone battery swelling, no problems.

-VICTOR PROULX 11 days ago
+VICTOR PROULX about 1 month ago

 This is why we have smartphones.